We hear all the time that breathing in a polluted air causes respiratory problems like Asthma.

 Vitamin C Filters – Working

-To mix Vitamin C into the air stream passing through the AC, a ceramic additive is added to the filter.
+A ceramic additive is added to the filter to mix Vitamin C into the air stream passing through the AC.

 When this additive comes in contact with the moisture present in the air, it releases Vitamin C.